prebid/prebid.github.io/dev-docs/modules/userid-submodules/liveintent.md

 Note that 'uid2' is exposed as part of 'lipb' as well as separately as 'uid2'. 'medianet' and 'bidswitch' behave the same way.

-For the attributes 'nonId', 'uid2', 'medianet' and 'bidswitch' there is also support for their conversion into OpenRTB EIDS format.
+For the attributes 'nonId'/'lipbid', 'uid2', 'medianet' and 'bidswitch' there is also support for their conversion into OpenRTB EIDS format.
 Please refer to [userId.md](../userId.md) for more information on conversion and [eids.md](https://github.com/prebid/Prebid.js/blob/master/modules/userId/eids.md) for output format examples.

 ### Resolving uid2